Detailed Explanation of Component Decorator Identifiers

 arr1: number[];

-// Allowed operations of the array
+// Allowed array operations

 @property({ type: ["number"], arrayActions: ["delete", "move"] })